The Lost City of Tropico, California | KCET

 By 1911, the neighboring cities of Glendale and Los Angeles were eyeing prosperous Tropico.
 The question of annexation bitterly divided the town; many wanted to incorporate as an independent city, but others favored a merger with Glendale, which had incorporated in 1906, and a few preferred to join with Los Angeles.
 Through slick political maneuvering, the anti-annexationists prevailed, and Tropico became an independent municipality on March 17, 1911.
 Within a few years, the newborn city boasted a population of 3,000, its own bank, ten miles of paved streets, 22 miles of cement sidewalks, and a two-story city hall.
 But it also struggled with basic infrastructure like sewers, water delivery, and electricity, and so residents soon reconsidered the wisdom of independence.

 In 1917, Tropico voted 2,110 to 650 in favor of consolidating with Glendale, and on January 9, 1918, the city ceased to exist.
 For a time, the names of businesses and civic installations carried on the memory of the erstwhile city, but today little evidence remains.
-The Glendale Public Library's Tropico branch closed in the 1980s, and the former site of the Tropico now hosts the Glendale Metrolink station.
+The Glendale Public Library's Tropico branch closed in the 1980s, and the Southern Pacific's Tropico depot has become Metrolink's Glendale station.
 Aside from the Tropico Station post office, one of the few remnants is tiny Tropico Motel, whose tropical landscaping and palm-tree signage struggle to make sense of the now-unfamiliar name.